fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_address.html.markdown

 * `type` - Type of address.
 * `sub_type` - Sub-type of address.
 * `clearpass_spt` - SPT (System Posture Token) value.
+* `macaddr` - Multiple MAC address ranges.
+The structure of `macaddr` block is documented below.
 * `start_mac` - First MAC address in the range.
 * `end_mac` - Last MAC address in the range.
 * `start_ip` - First IP address (inclusive) in the range for the address.